Radiation Therapy Program Questions and Answers

 A4.
 The fastest way for physicians to obtain a MND is by visiting eviCore.com.
 MND decisions can be provided immediately online.
 You can also request a MND by calling eviCore at 1-866-242-5749.

 A5. eviCore will allow physician's to order Radiation Therapy Services and obtain a MND online in real time.
 Physician's unfamiliar with eviCore's website capabilities can access a training module at eviCore.com or contact an eviCore provider relations representative to request a web training session.

 Q6.
 Which products require a MND?

 A6.
-This program applies to Horizon fully insured and Level Funding members enrolled in the following plans/products:
+Providers should obtain pre-service or post-service MND for Horizon fully insured and Level Funding members enrolled in the following plans/products:

 - Horizon HMO

 - Horizon HMO Access